Frequently Asked Questions

 MAE FAQ

-Yes, performance on the Mathematics Advisory Exam (MAE) will be used to place students into the appropriate UCR entry level Mathematics course.
+Yes, performance on the Math Placement Assessment (MPA) will be used to place students into the appropriate UCR entry level Mathematics course.
 If students attempt to enroll in classes at a higher level than the one indicated by their placement, their registration will be blocked.
-Students’ Academic Advisors may suggest enrolling in a lower level course to gain stronger skills and understanding before enrolling in the course in which they placed
+Students’ Academic Advisors may suggest enrolling in a lower level course to gain stronger skills and understanding before enrolling in the course in which they placed.

 Students may visit an academic advisor in their college or department in person to receive their placement information.
 In addition, students may request their placement information at the Academic Resource Center with picture ID.

-The Mathematics Advisory Exam (MAE) uses ALEKS PPL which is an adaptive testing system.
+The Math Placement Assessment (MPA) uses ALEKS PPL which is an adaptive testing system.

-* Attempt 2 - Proctored.
-First proctored attempt for placement.
+- Attempt 2 - Proctored.
+1st proctored attempt for placement.
 If the student is happy with this placement, the second proctored attempt is not required.
+3 hours of prep in ALEKS PPL is required to unlock attempt 2.

-IMPORTANT: All students that are placed into ARC 35 on the first attempt are strongly encouraged to take the second attempt in order to improve the score.
+IMPORTANT: All students that are placed into Math 3 on the first attempt are strongly encouraged to take the second attempt in order to improve the score.

-Also, exam scores expire after one year so a student with a placement other than ARC 35 must retake the exam to update their placement.
+Also, exam scores expire after one year so a student with a placement other than Math 3 must retake the exam to update their placement.

-• Can I take the MAE during my online Highlander Orientation session?
+Can I take the MPA during my online Highlander Orientation session?

-Students are urged to complete the MAE before the your Highlander Orientation session begins in order to be prepared to enroll in a math class if needed.
+Students are urged to complete the MPA before the your Highlander Orientation session begins in order to be prepared to enroll in a math class if needed.

-Since the MAE is online, this should not be an issue for most.
+Since the MPA is online, this should not be an issue for most.

 Your time during Highlander Orientation is highly structured and you will be busy.
 So taking it during your session is not possible.